Olive Pink: Death

-Olive Pink lived in the reserve, assisted by her long-time companion and gardener, Johnny Jambijimba Yannarilyi, until her death, in Alice Springs, Northern Territory, at the age of 91.
+Pink lived in the reserve, assisted by her long-time companion and gardener, Johnny Jambijimba Yannarilyi, until her death in Alice Springs at the age of 91.
 She died in Alice Springs Hospital and is buried in the Alice Springs Memorial Cemetery, within the Quaker section, a group with which she held close ties throughout her life and close to the Aboriginal section of the cemetery.
+Pink was also buried, according to her instructions, with her gravestone facing west (opposite to others buried there), toward Mount Gillen which she loved.

+Legacy

-Pink was also buried, according to her instructions, with her gravestone facing west (opposite to others buried there) in order to face the direction of Mount Gillen which she loved.
-After her death, the botanical garden she built was renamed the Olive Pink Botanic Garden and opened to the public in 1985.
-That garden was the inspiration for Anne Boyd's orchestral composition Olive Pink's Garden (2017).
+In 1975, the botanical garden she built was renamed the Olive Pink Botanic Garden and opened to the public in 1985.
+That garden was the inspiration for Anne Boyd's 2017 orchestral composition Olive Pink's Garden.
 Boyd's 2022 opera, Olive Pink, was premiered in the garden.

-A collection of Olive Pink's sketches, in pencil and crayon, is held in the University of Tasmania Library to whom she bequeathed most of her art collection.
+A collection of Pink's sketches, in pencil and crayon, is held in the University of Tasmania Library, to whom she bequeathed most of her art collection.
 Several Namatjira paintings previously owned by her were bequeathed and are held at the Tasmanian Museum and Art Gallery.

+Much of her correspondence has also been collected by major cultural institutions including the National Archives of Australia, AIATSIS and Library & Archives NT.